grucloud/grucloud/docusaurus/docs/azure/resources/DocumentDB/CassandraCluster.md

         },
         authenticationMethod: {
           type: 'string',
           description: "Which authentication method Cassandra should use to authenticate clients.
 'None' turns off authentication, so should not be used except in emergencies.
 'Cassandra' is the default password based authentication.
-The default is 'Cassandra'.
-'Ldap' is in preview.",
+The default is 'Cassandra'.",
-          enum: [ 'None', 'Cassandra', 'Ldap' ],
+          enum: [ 'None', 'Cassandra' ],
           'x-ms-enum': { name: 'AuthenticationMethod', modelAsString: true }
         },
         initialCassandraAdminPassword: {